 Run the model in external mode by clicking Monitor & Tune.
 You can control the configuration from the Simulink model.

 You can use the Simulation Data Inspector from the software model to monitor the hardware and software.
 The Simulation Data Inspector plots the progress of the cell search algorithm including the start and restart pulses, the frequency offset in Hz, and the hardware (SS block detector) state.

-Generate PSS and SSS Reports from Hardware
+Generate PSS, SSS, and MIB Reports from Hardware

 Run the host model to see the PSS, SSS, and MIB reports.
 When the host interface model runs successfully, the model displays the received SNR of the PSS, SSS in dB along with the decoded cell ID and MIB data in separate window.
 For further processing, the model also exports three timeseries variables to the MATLAB workspace: